corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 one for `Example` and so on until we get a `StackOverflowException`.

-The solution, as shown initially, is to create the intermediate form (the Proxy object) purely in terms the serialization framework can reason about.
+The solution, as shown initially, is to create the intermediate form (the Proxy object) purely in terms which the serialization framework can reason about.

 {{< important >}}